Joyce Carol Oateshttps://www.barclayagency.com/speakers/joyce-carol-oates

 Best known for her fiction, Oates' novels include them, which won the National Book Award; Blonde, a bold reimagining of the inner life of Marilyn Monroe; The Falls, which won the France's Prix Femina; The Gravedigger’s Daughter and Little Bird of Heaven, each set in upstate New York; and We Were the Mulvaneys, which follows the disintegration of an American family and which became a bestseller after being selected by Oprah's Book Club.
 Her 2012 publications include Daddy Love, Mudwoman, and Black Dahlia & White Rose.
 Her novel, The Accursed, was released in 2013.
 In 2014 she released; Carthage which was a New York Times bestseller, High Crime Area: Tales of Darkness and Dread, Lovely, Dark, Deep: Short Stories, and she edited Prison Noir.
 Publications in 2015 include The Sacrifice, Jack of Spades: A Tale of Suspense, and a memoir entitled The Lost Landscape: A Writer's Memoir.
 In 2016 she released The Man Without a Shadow, The Doll-Master and Other Tales of Terror, and Soul at the White Heat: Inspiration, Obsession, and the Writing Life.
 In 2017 she published A Book of American Martyrs, which received the Los Angeles Times book prize, and DIS MEM BER and other Stories of Mystery and Suspense.
 In 2018 she wrote Beautiful Days: Stories, Night Gaunts and Other Tales of Suspense, Hazards of Time Travel , and reprints With Shuddering Fall (1964), Son of the Morning (1978), and Mysteries of Winterthurn (1984).

 In 2019 she released a novel, My Life as a Rat, a children’s book The New Kitten, re-released her 1976 novel The Triumph of the Spider Monkey, edited an anthology of short stories Cutting Edge: New Stories of Mystery and Crime by Women Writers, and another novel, The Pursuit (October 2019).
 Forthcoming for 2020 are a novel, Night.
 Sleep.
 Death.
 The Stars.
-(Ecco, June 9, 2020), and a book of poetry, The Coming Storm.
+(Ecco, June 9, 2020), the 20th Anniversary Edition of Blonde (Ecco, April 14, 2020), and a book of poetry, The Coming Storm.